modirniya/supabase-axum/DEV-PLAN.md

 ### 5.2 Integration Testing

 #### Logic
-Write tests that exercise the interaction between multiple components (e.g., middleware, handlers, database).
+Write tests that exercise the interaction between multiple components (e.g., JWT middleware, role-based endpoint authorization, handlers, database).
 Use a test database for realistic scenarios.
+Test `echo` and `premium_echo` endpoints with valid/invalid tokens and roles.

 #### Relationships
 Test suite to running Axum application and test database.

 #### Entities
-Test database schema, test data.
+Test database schema, test data (including users with different roles for JWT generation if mocking JWTs, or setup in a test Supabase instance if using live tokens).

 #### Libraries
-- **axum::test**: Utilities for sending HTTP requests to the Axum application in tests.
+- **axum::test**: Utilities for sending HTTP requests to the Axum application in tests (or `reqwest` if testing an externalized service).
 - **sqlx::test**: For managing test database transactions.
 - **testcontainers** (optional, for spinning up temporary PostgreSQL containers).
+- Potentially a helper library for generating test JWTs with specific claims/roles if not relying on an external Supabase instance for tokens.

 #### Interactions
-Test code sends HTTP requests to the test Axum server, asserts on responses and database state.
+Test code sends HTTP requests to the test Axum server, asserts on responses (status codes, bodies) and database state.

 ### 5.3 Containerization

 #### Logic
 Create a Dockerfile to package the Rust Axum application into a lightweight, portable container image.
 Define environment variables for runtime configuration.
+Emphasize multi-stage builds for smaller production images.

 #### Relationships
 Rust project -> Docker image.